Welcome!

 In 2018, I won Columbia’s Presidential Award for Outstanding Teaching.
 Afterward, I was selected to be a member of the Presidential Teaching Award Committee.
 This allowed me to think further about what it means to be a good teacher in general and a good philosophy teacher in particular.

 In addition to my departmental service responsibilities, I have been involved in several events and initiatives that promote and support diversity in the discipline of Philosophy.
 For example, I co-organized the MAP (Minorities and Philosophy) chapter at Columbia, mentored undergraduate students from underrepresented backgrounds, and co-organized the 1st Latinx Philosophers Conference.
-I am now a member of the Conference’s steering committee—we are organizing its 9th edition at Penn State University.
+I am now a member of the Conference’s steering committee—its 9th edition just took place at Penn State University.

 In my free time, I like to learn about human emotions.
 This informs both my academic work and my public philosophy.
 I even hosted a podcast about them!